Dudley Bradstreet was an Essex County Justice of the Peace in 1692. It was he who issued arrest warrants for the accused in Andover.

 Additional note: Dudley Bradstreet’s family was captured during a native attack on Andover in the winter of 1698, only to be released when the local militia gave chase.

 At approximately 178 Osgood Street, opposite the Parson Barnard House and set back from the street, is the site of the Dudley Bradstreet home.

 The Bradstreet House was set back from Osgood Street.

 A memorial to Anne Bradstreet, first published writer in North America, stands in the First Burial Ground.

 A cenotaph.
-The remains of Simon Bradstreet, the last governor of the Massachusetts Bay Colony, were once here.
-The remains were "discarded" once the tomb was sold to the Ingersoll-Hathorne family in the late 1700s.
+The remains of Simon Bradstreet, the last governor of the Massachusetts Bay Colony, were once here, as were those of Reverends John Higginson and (likely) Reverend Nicholas Noyes.
+These remains were "discarded" once the tomb was sold to the Ingersoll-Hathorne family in the late 1700s.